-The Role of the Mother of the Groom
+Typical Expectations of the Mother of the Groom

-- Plan and host the rehearsal dinner
+- Plan and host the rehearsal dinner.

-- Call any of your guests who are late in RSVPing
+- Call any of your guests who are late in RSVPing.

-- Attend the bridal shower and bring a gift
+- Attend the bridal shower and bring a gift.

 - Help the father of the groom make a toast at the rehearsal dinner or plan your own toast at the dinner.

-- If there's a mother/son dance, help choose a song for it, and dance with your son at the wedding
+- If there's a mother/son dance, help choose a song for it, and dance with your son at the wedding.

 Optional Responsibilities of the Mother of the Groom:

-- Offer to help research wedding vendors, sites, and resources
+- Offer to help research wedding vendors, sites, and resources.

 - Introduce yourself to the bride's family, and help introduce the rest of the families to each other.

 - Help your son with any family traditions and provide any family heirlooms that can be incorporated into the wedding ceremony.

 - Offer to help with such things as craft projects, making welcome bags for the guests, and arranging seating charts.
-These more time intensive projects can often use an extra pair of hands, as long as they are supportive and nonjudgmental.
+These more time-intensive projects can often use an extra pair of hands, as long as they are supportive and nonjudgmental.

-- Help spread the word about where the couple is registered
+- Help spread the word about where the couple is registered.

-What the Groom's Parents Traditionally Pay For
+What the Groom's Parents Traditionally Pay for

-- The rehearsal dinner
+- The rehearsal dinner.

-- Their own clothes and transportation
+- Their own clothes and transportation.

 - A wedding present.